-But this is fully explained on the assumption that the greater outflow of impulses from the cerebral cortex to the skeletal muscles, when an individual sits or stands up instead of lying down, is accompanied by a similar outflow to the medullary centres, identical in nature with, though less in extent than, that occurring at the outset of ordinary exercise.
+But this is fully explained on the assumption that the greater outflow of impulses from the cerebral cortex to the skeletal muscles, when an individual sits or stands up instead of lying

 The conclusion seems inevitable that the output of the heart per minute, and, therefore, the circulation rate, is the resultant of processes most of which cannot be brought under the control of any single nervous centre, and this constitutes a grave objection to the acceptance of Boothby's hypothesis in its present form.
 All the evidence goes to show that, partly in virtue of the law of the heart, partly by increase of the pulse-rate in response to diastolic distension of the heart, the output of the heart per minute automatically increases with the venous inflow.
 Consequently, the correlation between the work done by the muscles and the output of the heart can be effected by a purely mechanical process, namely, the rate at which blood is driven from the active muscles back to the heart.